Japanese lifestyle store, known for pricey products, makes 200 items cheaper for Filipinos

 It is still unknown whether the Japanese lifestyle store will include its ergonomically-designed water dipper in its price review or not.

-The water dipper is one of the products of Muji that has been getting some questions Filipinos due to its prices perceived to be costlier than other lifestyle stores.
+The water dipper is one of the products of Muji that has been getting some reactions due to its prices which are perceived to be costlier than other lifestyle stores.

 An oat coat rack, for example, shocked social media users since it has a selling price of P7,950.